top of page

 HOW WE STARTED

-Dr. Joanna K. Doran created Asset Building Clinic in 2015 to support service-learning projects she organized to increase financial empowerment.
+Dr. Joanna K. Doran created Asset Building Clinic in 2015 as a collaboration with community non-profit agencies to support students in service-learning projects designed to increase financial empowerment.
+Service learning is a pedagogy that deepens academic learning through applied practice with clients.
 Her early research in the Los Angeles community illuminated how the scope and complexity of the issue overwhelms organizations’ abilities to effectively help, or even let people know their programs exist.
-Dr. Doran’s established ABC as a collaboration between public and private organizations and the agencies with whom we partner with for projects.
+Dr. Doran's work with ABC seeks to create mechanisms that would alleviate some of this pressure, by making training that promotes financial wellbeing accessible to members of the public and her own social work students.
+To date, students using ABC training have contributed over 5,000 hours and ABC has certified over 400 Financial First Responders.

-View a gallery of photos from our events HERE.
+View a gallery of photos from our community events HERE.